QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 * **At X Position**: The X position at which the extreme wave occurs
 * **At Y Position**: The Y position at which the extreme wave occurs

 Furthermore, it is possible to *copy-paste* a nonlinear regular wave over the constrained wave.
 This process is carried out in a similar way as described in the work by P. J. Rainey at al. :footcite:`Rainey_2007`.
-It is only possible to copy-paste a nonlinear wave over a constrained wave in a unidirectional wavefield.
+It is only possible to copy-paste a nonlinear wave over a constrained wave in an unidirectional wavefield.
 The user has to specify the following parameters of the embedded nonlinear wave:

 * **Nonlinear Wave Height**: The wave height of the pasted nonlinear wave
 * **Nonlinear Wave Period**: The period of the nonlinear wave